onflow/assets/tokens/README.md

 2. The PNG should be 256x256 pixels with a transparent background
 3. Name files according to the convention above
 4. Ensure you have the rights to the logo before submitting

+Submit a PR to the [assets repository](https://github.com/onflow/assets) to add the token to the registry.
+Once your PR is merged, the Github bot will automatically run scripts to register token on Flow blockchain, update token-list JSON file and submit a PR for the update.

+We will review and merge the PRs as soon as possible to ensure the token-list JSON file is up to date.

 ## How to use the token list